yoko-vicky/moomin-blog/README.md

 ## About the Project

-This project is created for the purpose of my own laerning how to build Rails App.
+This project is created for the purpose of my own learning how to build Rails App.

 A list of commonly used resources that I find helpful is listed in the acknowledgments.